-We regard our copyrights, trademarks, trade dress, trade secrets, and similar intellectual property, including our rights to certain domain names, as critical to ur success.
+We regard our copyrights, trademarks, trade dress, trade secrets, and similar intellectual property, including our rights to certain domain names, as critical to our success.
 We rely upon trademark and copyright law, trade secret protection and confidentiality or license agreements with our employees, customers, partners and others to protect our proprietary rights.
-For example, we have obtained the registration for certain of our trademarks, including "Yahool" and "Yahooligans!"
-Effective trademark, copyright, and trade secret protection may not be available in every country in which our products and media properties are distributed or made available through the Internet, and while we attempt to ensure that the quality of our brand is maintained by our licensees our licensees may take actions that could materially and adversely affect the value of our proprietary rights or the reputation of our products and media properties.
-We are aware that third parties have, from time to time, copied significant portions of Yahool directory listings for use in competitive Internet navigational tools and adequate.
+For example, we have obtained the registration for certain of our trademarks, including "Yahoo!" and "Yahooligans!"
+Effective trademark, copyright, and trade secret protection may not be available in every country in which our products and media properties are distributed or made available through the Internet, and while we attempt to ensure that the quality of our brand is maintained by our licensees, our licensees may take actions that could materially and adversely affect the value of our proprietary rights or the reputation of our products and media properties.
+We are aware that third parties have, from time to time, copied significant portions of Yahoo! directory listings for use in competitive Internet navigational tools and services.
+Protection of the distinctive elements of Yahoo! may not be available under copyright law.
+We cannot guarantee that the steps we have taken to protect our proprietary rights will be adequate.

-We may be subject to intellectual property infringement claims, which are costly to defend and could limit our ability to use certain technologies in the future
+We may be subject to intellectual property infringement claims, which are costly to defend and could limit our ability to use certain technologies in the future.

-Many parties are actively developing search, indexing, e-commerce and other Web-related technologies.
-We believe that these parties will continue to take steps to protect these technologies, including seeking patent protection.
-As a result, disputes regarding the ownership of these technologies are likely to arise in the future.
-In addition, we anticipate that additional third-party patents related to our services will be issued in the future.
+Many parties are actively developing search, indexing, e-commerce and other Web-related technologies, as well as a variety of online business models and methods.
+We believe that these parties will continue to take steps to protect these technologies, including, but not limited to, seeking patent protection.
+As a result, disputes regarding the ownership of these technologies and rights associated with online business are likely to arise in the future.
+In addition to existing patents and intellectual property rights, we anticipate that additional third-party patents related to our services will be issued in the future.
 From time to time, parties assert patent infringement claims against us in the form of letters, lawsuits and other forms of communications.
 Currently, we are engaged in two lawsuits regarding patent issues and have been notified of a number of other potential disputes.

-In addition to patent claims, third parties have asserted and most likely will continue to assert claims against us alleging infringement of copyrights, trademark rights, trade secret rights or other proprietary rights, or alleging unfair competition or violations of privacy policies.
+In addition to patent claims, third parties have asserted and most likely will continue to assert claims against us alleging infringement of copyrights, trademark rights, trade secret rights or other proprietary rights, or alleging unfair competition or violations of privacy rights.
 In the event that we determine that licensing patents or other proprietary rights is appropriate, we cannot guarantee that we will be able to license such proprietary rights on reasonable terms or at all.
 We may incur substantial expenses in defending against third-party infringement claims regardless of the merit of such claims.
-In the event that there is a determination that we have infringed third-party proprietary rights or other third party rights, we could incur substantial monetary liability or be prevented from using the rights, which could require us to change our business practices in the future.
+In the event that there is a determination that we have infringed third-party proprietary rights or other third party rights such as publicity and privacy rights, we could incur substantial monetary liability or be prevented from using the rights, which could require us to change our business practices in the future.